Updated September 13, 2021

 - Cinnamon and Epsom salts can help slow diarrhea

-- Flaxseed and turmeric sprinkled on chopped grapes can help as an anti-inflammatory treatment and has been found to help shrink ovarian cancer tumors
+- When using flaxseed as an animal supplement, it should be ground, not served whole.
+Consider using a clean coffee grinder and grinding the seed right before feeding for greatest effectiveness! and turmeric sprinkled on chopped grapes can help as an anti-inflammatory treatment and has been found to help shrink ovarian cancer tumors

 - Chopped or powdered garlic can be fed to help eliminate worm infestations